 2020 was a monumental year from start to finish.
 Kicking off with the devastating bushfires and ending with glimmering hopes of a vaccine – it was, to say the least, a roller coaster of events we’re all hoping to leave behind us.
-But before we do so, we’d like to reflect with you on what we learned from 2020, specifically in the fields we know best: autonomous technology and how to harness it for industrial site inspections and monitoring.
+But before we do so, we’d like to reflect with you on what we learned from 2020, specifically in the fields we know best: autonomous technology and how to harness it for industrial facility inspections processes, monitoring, and data collection improving environmental monitoring.

 This year, we learned first hand from our existing and new clients how critical it is to include autonomous technology in business continuity and disaster response plans.
 We also learned how quickly we, as a company, could adapt and push out new features and solutions to support our clients’ needs.